creno1111/Backyard-WS-2.0/README.md

 ## Hardware

- - ESP32 Lolin32 1.0.0 (Picked for low power mode, will work with others esp32's)
+ - ESP32 Lolin32 1.0.0 (Picked for low power mode, will work with other esp32's)
  - BME280  (Amazon for $24.99)
  - AS5600 Magnetic encoder (Amazon 3 pack for $10.99)
  - 4mm brass tube (Amazon for $6.99)